-The Fall 2016 application will go live in September.
-Please visit the LSAC website to review the application process.
+The Fall 2016 application will be available beginning September 1, 2015.
+Please visit the LSAC website when you're ready to apply.

 - How to Apply